noma8you/Ahmad_Nauman_Blackjack_Game/README.md

 The Dealer's score will be revealed after all players are done and the winner will be determined

 Some features include:
-Users can manually input the value of an Ace (1 or 11) There is random card dealing every round
+There is random card dealing every round
 Automatic Ace value for the dealer
 ASCII art to display visual cards